 Successful Business Transitions

-- Is this a business or a job?
-An often overlooked area when it comes to businesses looking to sell is that nobody wants to buy a job.
-A company where the owner is doing everything or is the primary brand has limited salability and may be valueless.
+Is this a business or a job?
+An often-overlooked distinction is that nobody wants to buy a job.
+A company where the owner is doing all or most of the work and is the primary brand has limited salability and may be valueless.

-- What about the constituents?
-Before, during, and after a transition, facilitating clear communication with constituents in a way that appreciates their perspective will help keep everyone on the same page.
+What about constituents (family, partners, employees)?
+Through the entire transition process — before, during and after — facilitating clear and timely communication with constituents in a way that appreciates their perspective helps keep everyone on the same page and avoids hurt feelings.

-At Baker Boyer, we have been helping family businesses thrive for nearly 150 years.
-Our role is to help our clients get all the issues on the table so they can make the best decisions for the long-term success of their families and businesses.
+At Baker Boyer, we have helped family businesses thrive for more than 150 years.
+Our role is simple: To help our clients get all the issues on the table and help them make the best decisions for the long-term success of their family and their business.